Coherent relaxion dark matter

 {\bf Discussion.} We have shown how relaxion models with large reheating temperatures can reproduce the observed dark matter relic abundance.
 The relaxion behaves as a classical field similar to axion models but does not require any specific value of misalignment angle as an initial condition.
-On the one hand the relaxion is an axion-like particle, with its mass protected by an approximate shift symmetry, while on the other hand, the relaxion mixes with the Higgs boson and behaves as a classical coherent scalar DM despite the fact that it has nothing to do with the dilaton or scale-invariance symmetry.
+On the one hand, the relaxion is an axion-like particle with its mass protected by an approximate shift symmetry, while, on the other hand, the relaxion mixes with the Higgs boson and behaves as a classical coherent scalar DM despite the fact that it has nothing to do with the dilaton or scale-invariance symmetry.
 The physical relaxion is not a CP eigenstate, and this allows relaxion to have both scalar-coupling and pseudoscalar-coupling to SM particles.
-Due to axion-like coupling to SM particles, axion DM searches can be applied to our relaxion DM scenario (see {\it e.g.}~\cite{Graham:2015ouw} and Refs. therein).
-More interestingly, due to the mixing with the Higgs, fundamental parameters in SM, such as the mass of SM fermions and the fine structure constant, could oscillates because of coherent oscillation of relaxion DM (effect that is far larger than the one resulting from the coupling in charge of the scanning of the Higgs mass~\cite{Graham:2015cka}).
-A change of fundamental constants induced by coherent dark matter field is being actively investigated with precision measurements, such as atomic clocks~\cite{Arvanitaki:2014faa,Hees:2018fpg,Safronova:2017xyt}.
-It is also interesting to point that in the region where $f\lesssim 10^{10}\GeV$ our relaxion dark matter could also solve the strong CP problem~\cite{Davidi:2017gir}.
-This is a unique case where a single degree of freedom is associated with a possible solution to the hierarchy problem, the strong CP problem, and at the same time being a viable dark matter candidate.
+Due to axion-like coupling to SM particles, axion DM searches such as CASPEr, GNOME etc. can be applied to our relaxion DM scenario (see {\it e.g.}~\cite{Graham:2015ouw} and references therein).
+These experiments are trying to probe various spin dependent effects induced by axions and/or axion like particles.
+More interestingly, due to the mixing with the Higgs, fundamental parameters in SM, such as the mass of SM fermions and the fine structure constant, could oscillate because of coherent oscillation of relaxion DM (effect that is far larger than the one resulting from the coupling in charge of the scanning of the Higgs mass~\cite{Graham:2015cka}).
+A change of fundamental constants induced by coherent dark matter field is being actively investigated with precision measurements, such as atomic clocks~\cite{Arvanitaki:2014faa,Hees:2018fpg,Safronova:2017xyt}, as the energy level of atomic system changes according to the dark matter oscillation.
+Although it is challenging to probe oscillations of fundamental constants induced by local DM at these frequencies, a few recently proposed techniques~\cite{Aharony:2019iad,Antypas:2019qji} might be able to probe a certain part of parameter space in special cases where relaxion DM forms compact objects, gravitationally bounded by the solar system~\cite{Banerjee:2019epw}.